We pay taxes for the NHS in case we need healthcare - why should welfare be any different?

 We don’t think it’s illogical that some people’s pay income tax that funds the NHS to treat them when medical need arises.
 Neither should we worry that some people paid just enough to contribute some of their earnings to the state should get something back based on their family’s needs and the income of its other members.

 Donald Hirsch is the director of the Centre for Research in Social Policy at Loughborough University.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.